Hike the Devil Track River Canyon

 This is a nice hike on the North Shore to experience wildflowers, aquatic life, the sounds of songbirds, and being in the water.
 And walking the river bed is just a little more interesting than walking next to it.

 Tips for hiking the North Shore’s Devil Track River:

 - Respect No Parking signs and private property.

 - Wear water shoes to protect your feet from sharp rocks, sticks and other hazards.

 - Walk with sure feet and take your time to prevent slipping.

 - You may want to use hiking poles for extra assistance.

 - Your feet can get cold and fatigued going through the water so be sure to monitor your distance on the way in so you aren’t too uncomfortable on the way out.
 When your feet are cold and saturated it is easier for them to become injured.

-- Watch for fly fishermen.
+- Watch for and be respectful of fly fishermen.

 - Go with a buddy.